Rachel Kapelke-Dale

 • If you’re applying to a Master’s or Doctoral program in the Arts, Sciences, or Humanities, you probably need to take the GRE.

-• If you’re applying to medical or law school, you almost definitely don’t need to take the GRE.
-The MCAT or LSAT is the one for you!
+• If you’re applying to medical school, you definitely don’t need to take the GRE.
+The MCAT is the exam for you!

-• If you’re applying to business school, you might need to take the GRE, or substitute it for the GMAT, or neither—it all depends on your school.
+• If you’re applying to law or business school, you might opt take the GRE, or substitute it for the LSAT or GMAT, or neither—it all depends on what the schools require.

-• And if you’re debating between the GMAT vs GRE for your MBA, the GRE is probably better if you’re very strong in verbal skills but weaker on math (or are strong in both math and vocabulary, as the GMAT has harder math and is more grammar-focused).
+• And if you’re debating between the GMAT vs GRE for your MBA, the GRE is probably better if you’re very strong in verbal skills but weaker in math.
 Click here for a full comparison of the GMAT vs GRE.

 GRE Subject Tests

-GRE Subject Tests focus on how well you know these specific subjects: Biology, Chemistry, Literature in English, Math, Physics, or Psychology.
+GRE Subject Tests focus on how well you know a specific subject: Biology, Chemistry, Literature in English, Math, Physics, or Psychology.
 Candidates who plan to study one of these programs may take a Subject Test as a requirement for that program, or to supplement their application.

 Is the GRE test hard?

 We get this question all the time!
 The answer is…it depends on you!
 Questions to consider: What did you study in college?
-How long ago were your classes?
+How long ago did you attend?
 What are your strengths?
 Your weaknesses?
 Have you prepared for the GRE exam?

 Go back to the top button